Theory of Change

 Output 2

-Additional public and private finance is supported to drive carbon-neutral development
+Public and private finance leveraged to drive carbon-neutral development

 Output 3